binthon/binthon/README.md

 In the near future I would like to explore Azure, AWS oraz GCP solutions and learn Ansible.

-When I'm not immeesed in IT, I big fans of sport, riding motocross and watching movies.
+When I'm not immesed in IT, I big fans of sport, riding motocross and watching movies.